-For the IT Networking Academy, students must complete the CCENT or the CCNA CISCO pathways to be a program completer.
+For the IT Networking Academy, students must complete the CISCO pathways to be a program completer.
 Students may also pursue their interest in the academy by completing the options below.

-COURSE TITLE POS REQUIREMENTS COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Internship, Information Technology Additional ITC2008 0.5 CM (AL) CCNA I Introduction to Networks A/B Dual Enrollment Opportunities ITC5104 1.0 CM (AL) CCNA I Introduction to Networks A/B
+COURSE TITLE POS REQUIREMENTS COURSE CODE COURSE CREDIT BY SEMESTER COURSE INFO PREREQUISITES Internship, Information Technology Additional ITC2008 0.5 CCNA I Introduction to Networks A/B ual Enrollment Opportunities ITC5104 1.0 CM (AL) CCNA I Introduction to Networks A/B